Everest Base Camp Trek - 8 Days

 • Personal clothes and trekking equipment

-• Additional costs, itinerary modifications, or delays caused by out of management control due to the weather condition, illness, change of government policies, strikes, physical condition, etc.
+• Additional costs, itinerary modifications, or delays caused by out of management control due to weather conditions, illness, change of government policies, strikes, physical condition, etc.

-• Tipping and Gratitudes to the guides and staff (Recommended by Nepali culture )
+• Tipping and Gratitude to the guides and staff (Recommended by Nepali culture )

 • Any other expenses that are not mentioned in the Price "inclusive section" of this program